bring your own heirlooms

 Classes are for participants 16+; All students under 18 must be accompanied by an adult, or a guardian will need to sign a release form.

-Attendance is limited to a maximum of 4 students per session, and all appropriate COVID protocols will be followed.
+Attendance is limited to a maximum of 4 students per session.

 This workshop is sponsored in part by the Alabama State Council on the Arts, with additional programming support from the Alabama Humanities Alliance.